working-groups image

 Rachel Martin

-Rachel is a Research Associate at Conservation X Labs, where she leads the Extinction Solutions Index initiative to evaluate, compare, and rank the most effective interventions and innovations that have the potential to curb the sixth mass extinction.
-Her work focuses on identifying threats to biodiversity and determining their impact on extinction and recovery potential in order to leverage more impactful solutions across disciplines.
-She has an interdisciplinary background, with particular interest in endangered species conservation, evidence-based decision making, and methods for determining impact of past, present, and future conservation interventions.
+Rachel is a Technical Manager at the Nature Positive Initiative leading their efforts on state of nature indicators, and DPhil at the University of Oxford, studying the detection and attribution of global nature-positive outcomes as it relates to economic sectors and actors.
+She has an interdisciplinary background, with particular interest in endangered species conservation, systems change, evidence-based decision making, and methods for determining impact of past, present, and future conservation interventions.
 Rachel is in charge of Communications for the Working Group, and supports the #TuesdaysWithTeamcounterfactual seminar series.

 Past Members